 Having a large AUM looks good on the outside, but for some firms, total assets managed could be covering up organizational risk and inefficiencies that need to be addressed.

 When given the choice between more assets under management or less, the more the merrier, right?

-What’s more, an investment firm has a bit of “street cred” with a higher amount of assets to showcase.
+What’s more, there is an element of prestige with a higher amount of assets to showcase.

-To the competitors, a large AUM sends a message that the organization is a force to be reckoned with, and therefore, “be afraid.”
+To the competitors, a large AUM sends a message that the organization is a force to be reckoned with.

 To the retail and institutional investors, as well as the media, it means “be in awe.”

 “With all those assets under management, that firm must know what they’re doing!”

 A CEO or CFO should know this better than anyone else.
 At the top, they see how everything is connected, and there is a bottom line that the whole organization is held accountable to.